WASdev/ci.docker/README.md

 * `OPENJ9_SCC` (environment variable)
   *  Description: If `"true"`, cache application-specific in an SCC and include it in the image.
 A new SCC will be created if needed, otherwise data will be added to the existing SCC.
   *  Default: `"true"`.
+* `TRIM_SCC` (environment variable)
+  * Description: If `"true"`, the application-specific SCC layer will be sized-down to accomodate only the data populated during image build process.
+To allow the application to add more data to the SCC at runtime, set this variable to `"false"`, but also ensure the SCC is not marked read-only.
+This can be done by setting the OPENJ9_JAVA_OPTIONS environment variable in your application Dockerfile like so: `ENV OPENJ9_JAVA_OPTIONS="-XX:+IgnoreUnrecognizedVMOptions -XX:+IdleTuningGcOnIdle -Xshareclasses:name=openj9_system_scc,cacheDir=/opt/java/.scc,nonFatal -Dosgi.checkConfiguration=false"`.
+Note that OPENJ9_JAVA_OPTIONS is already defined in the base Liberty image dockerfile, but includes the `readonly` sub-option.
+  * Default: `"true"`.
+* `SCC_SIZE` (environment variable)
+  * Description: The size of the application-specific SCC layer in the image.
+This value is only used if `TRIM_SCC` is set to `"false"`.
+  * Default: `"80m"`.

 ## Logging